 One of my major hobbies is collecting pinball and arcade games.
 I learned a lot about electronics from fixing broken games, and learned a lot about reverse-engineering software in order to preserve foreign games in my collection.
 I keep my collection at a private arcade-slash-hackerspace called XION, which is a never-ending source of projects on its own.

 Many of my personal programming projects revolve around trying new stuff, automating my life, hacking the Linux desktop, or doing stuff with LEDs.
 I post nearly everything I do on my SourceHut or my GitHub.

 I help run a local DanceDanceRevolution community called SF Evolved.
 This includes co-hosting a bi-weekly podcast called The Arrow Panel.
 DDR has been a major part of my life ever since I was a teenager.
 It was largely responsible for a lot of my current music tastes, and I met most of my friends through it as well.

-Besides that, my other interests include hacker and beat culture, cyberpunk art and literature, electronic music, science fiction, open source software, languages (human and computer), and transhumanism.
+Besides that, my other interests include hacker culture, cyberpunk art and literature, electronic music, science fiction, free/libre software, languages (human and computer), and transhumanism.

 The logo featured on this site is my name written in one of my conscripts.
 I hope to write about it more someday, maybe once I properly digitize it.

 |IRC||buzzert on freenode|